GlenKPeterson/Paguro/README.md

 #News

-##2016-09-04 Release 2.0.2: Serializable
+##2016-09-06 Release 2.0.3: Serializable
+**DO NOT USE Releases 2.0.0 - 2.0.2.
+Breaking changes from these were reverted.**
+Thanks @sblommers for spotting the lack of serialization and writing the key unit test!
-Making this project properly Serializable required some breaking changes.
+Fixing this involved some minor breaking changes.
 Please see the [Upgrade Notes in the Change Log](https://github.com/GlenKPeterson/UncleJim/blob/master/CHANGE_LOG.md#upgrade-from-1x-to-2x) for details.

 ###Renaming
 This project will soon be renamed to "Paguro" ("pah-GUH-row" rhymes with "furrow") which is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
 These collections grow by adding a new shell, leaving the insides the same, much the way Hermit Crabs trade up to a new shell when they grow.
 Plus, hermit crabs are cute.